gsoft-inc/wl-squide/CONTRIBUTING.md

 ### Setup Retype

-[Retype](https://retype.com/) is the documentation platform that `workleap/web-configs` is using for the documentation.
-As this project is leveraging a few [Pro features](https://retype.com/pro/) of Retype, you must first setup your [Retype wallet](https://retype.com/guides/cli/#retype-wallet).
+[Retype](https://retype.com/) is the documentation platform that Squide is using for its documentation.
+As this project is leveraging a few [Pro features](https://retype.com/pro/) of Retype.

+Everything should work fine as-is but there are a few limitations to use Retype Pro features without a wallet with a licence.
+If you want to circumvent these limitations, you can optionally, setup your [Retype wallet](https://retype.com/guides/cli/#retype-wallet).

 To do so, first make sure that you retrieve the Retype license from your Vault (or ask IT).